shimi9276/elk_docker_swarm/readme.md

 ### Create the swarm

 1. In the swarm-manager machine run `docker swarm init`.
 The output should include a join command with a token.
 Copy the command and paste in the other machines.
 Note you may need to add `sudo` to the command.
-2. Run `docker node ls` and verify all the workers have been added.
+2. In the swarm-manager machine run `docker node ls` and verify all the workers have been added.
-3. Run `./ingress`.
+3. In the swarm-manager machine run `./ingress`.
 This script resets the default ingress network (this is done as a result of a bug, see [here](https://github.com/deviantony/docker-elk/issues/455]))

 ### Deploy the stack